-National Survey on Drug Use and Health: Model-Based Prevalence Estimates (50 States and the District of Columbia), Table 29 past-year mental health service use among those with any mental illness (AMI) in Alaska was 38.9%.
+• National Survey on Drug Use and Health: Model-Based Prevalence Estimates (50 States and the District of Columbia), Table 29 past-year mental health service use among those with any mental illness (AMI) in Alaska was 38.9%.
 Data from the 2018 Behavioral Risk Factor Surveillance Survey (BRFSS) shows that 11.3% of Alaskans reported frequent mental distress (14 or more days per month of poor mental health) and Alaska's 2019 suicide rate of 28.7 per 100,000 was almost twice the national rate of 14.5 per 100,000.

-State estimates for 2019-2020 are not available due to methodological concerns with combining 2019-2020 data.
-Changes to survey methodology following the COVID-19 pandemic in 2020 resulted in estimates that cannot be compared with earlier surveys.
-Due to major survey revisions in 2021-2022, data for this indicator are no longer comparable to earlier are medically under-served for both primary care and mental health services.
+Estimates for 2019-2020 are not available due to methodological concerns with combining 2019-2020 data.
+Estimates for 2021 and forward are not comparable to earlier estimates due to major survey revisions.

+In addition to elevated rates for many substance misuse and mental health concerns, Alaskans face special challenges related to geography, population, weather, and size, which make it difficult to effectively provide services.
+Access to services varies widely depending on clients' needs, their location, and their ability to pay.
+Many of Alaska's remote communities are medically under-served for both primary care and mental health services.
 Many of these communities are located hundreds of miles from a regional medical center and individuals travel long distances for services.
 Urban areas and rural towns have more access to mental health professionals, yet Alaska still struggles with retention and recruitment of behavioral health professionals.
 Furthermore, significant economic disparities are prevalent in Alaska, and social determinants of health play a large role in behavioral health outcomes.